Tham Kong Lo

 Tham Kong Lo or Kong Lor Cave is a karst limestone cave in Phu Hin Bun National Park, in Khammouane Province, Laos.
 It is located roughly 130 km north of Thakhek, on the Nam Hin Bun River, which flows into the cave.
 The karst formation is dramatic and the cave has been cited as a "one of Southeast Asia's geological wonders".

-The cave is deep (lasting about 7 km) and wide and as high as 300 feet in parts.
+The cave is deep (lasting about 7 km) and passages are up to 90m wide and 100m high in parts.
 The locals in recent years have set up vendors at the location to provide to tourists.
 Inside the cave is a pool which glows a bright emerald colour which locals hold as sacred, believing it to reflect the skin of the Hindi god Indra.